Charging into the Big Ten

 “When I was little, I always wanted to play football,” Darius said.
 “I had stopped playing from fifth grade to tenth grade, but only to play basketball.
 I started playing again in the spring of my ninth grade year and had a really good sophomore year, and I got my first offer from Michigan State in December of my sophomore year.”

 Darius began receiving college offers in the fall of his sophomore year.
-Though the amount of offers Darius got was overwhelming, he said he enjoyed every part of it.
+Though the number of offers Darius got was overwhelming, he said he enjoyed every part of it.

 “I had Michigan State, then a week later I got Georgia, a month later I got Baylor, a week later I got Texas and Arkansas in the same day,” Darius said.
 “It was a surreal experience.
 That’s why I didn’t commit very early, I was just living in the moment.
 When I was able to tone it down and stay humble, I got back to where I should be.
 I just had a lot of fun with the process.”